 - Excess tissue causing vision obstruction

-When you come in for your private consultation with Seattle’s best facial plastic surgeon Dr. Larrabee or Dr. Nadeau at the Larrabee Center for Plastic Surgery, your doctor will listen to you, help diagnose your condition, and then discuss with you the possible options.
+When you come in for your private consultation with Seattle’s best facial plastic surgeons Dr. Larrabee or Dr. Patel at the Larrabee Center for Plastic Surgery, your doctor will listen to you, help diagnose your condition, and then discuss with you the possible options.
 You may be a candidate to determine whether surgery is the proper solution for your upper eyelids, lower lids or both.

-Dr. Larrabee’s recommendations will be based on extensive experience with both cosmetic and reconstructive eyelid surgery.
+Dr. Larrabee or Dr. Patel’s recommendations will be based on extensive experience with both cosmetic and reconstructive eyelid surgery.
 In addition to his US training, he studied with experts in London and has performed thousands of reconstructive and aesthetic procedures.

 You should keep in mind, however, that eyelid surgery does not address problems like chronic dark circles or crow’s feet.
 If those are areas you’d also like addressed, you may want to consider supplementing eyelid surgery with a laser resurfacing treatment or other non-surgical options like injectables (such as Botox and filler).